Robert Maynard: Naval commands and battles

-Lieutenant Maynard remained at Ocracoke for several more days, making repairs and burying the dead.
 Teach's loot – sugar, cocoa, indigo and cotton – found "in pirate sloops and ashore in a tent where the sloops lay", was sold at auction along with sugar and cotton found in Tobias Knight's barn, for £2,238.
 Governor Spotswood used a portion of this to pay for the entire operation.
 The prize money for capturing Teach was to have been about £400, but it was split between the crews of HMS Lyme and HMS Pearl.
 As Captain Brand and his troops had not been the ones fighting for their lives, Maynard thought this extremely unfair.
-It was later discovered that he and his crew had helped themselves to about £90 of Teach's booty.
+It was later discovered that he and his crew had helped themselves to about £90 of Teach's bounty.
 The two companies did not receive their prize money for another four years, and despite his bravery, Maynard was not promoted, rather, he faded into obscurity.

 Legacy

 Maynard's final resting place is in the churchyard of St Martin's Church at Great Mongeham in Kent, southeast England, near the cinque port of Deal.
 He left an estate in excess of £2,000.

-Maynard's success is still celebrated by his successor – the crew of the current HMS Ranger – who commemorate Blackbeard's defeat at the annual Sussex University Royal Naval Unit Blackbeard Night mess dinner every year, at a date as close as possible to 22 November.
+Maynard's success is still celebrated by the crew of HMS Ranger – who commemorate Blackbeard's defeat at the annual Sussex University Royal Naval Unit Blackbeard Night mess dinner, at a date as close as possible to 22 November.

-The city of Hampton, Virginia also celebrates its historic ties to Maynard by recreating the final sea battle on Tall Ships in the Hampton Harbour during the city's annual Blackbeard Festival in June.
+The city of Hampton, Virginia also celebrates its historic ties to Maynard by recreating the final sea battle on tall ships in the Hampton Harbour during the city's annual Blackbeard Festival in June.